pallavig/unix-tools/README.md

 `pgsort.sh -f[fieldnumber] -d[delimiter] -r filename`

 `-r` -- is for reverse

+Default field number is 1.
+Default delimiter is space.

     Example: `pgsort.sh -f1 -d";" -r a.txt` will display all contents from a.txt file in sorted order.